Well the fans had all been clamoring for “one good Slytherin” since about Book 2, hadn’t they? It looks like Rowling finally listened to them.

 And, of course, pretty.
 Sluggy does have a tremendous appreciation of pretty.
 Quite innocently, I imagine, or Albus would have been aware of it.
 And if it had been anything other than innocent I doubt that he would have tolerated it in his school.
 As he did, for well over 20 years.

-Indeed, given that Albus would have been perfectly capable of calling Headmaster Dippett (or Headmaster Phineas Nigellus Black)’s attention to anything over the line in the conduct of a colleague, simply for the manner in which it would have reflected upon the School, I think we would be safe in assuming that Albus tolerated Slughorn’s open appreciation of pretty for something more like 60 years, or longer.
+Indeed, given that Albus would have been perfectly capable of calling Headmaster Dippett (or Headmaster Phineas Nigellus Black)’s attention to anything over the line in the conduct of a colleague, simply for the manner in which it would have reflected upon the School, I think we would be safe in assuming that Albus tolerated Slughorn’s open appreciation of pretty for anything up to 60 years, or longer.
 Molly tells us that Albus and Horace both started teaching at about the same time.

 • • • •